magenta/magenta-studio/README.md

 All of the plugins share common UI and communication components which can be found in the 'components' folder.
 These objects are built using [Polymer's LitElement](https://github.com/Polymer/lit-element).

 The Ableton integration is achieved through [Max4Live](https://www.ableton.com/en/live/max-for-live/).
-The object and related javascript files can be found in the folder called 'max'.
+The object and related javascript files can be found in the folder called 'magenta4live.amxd'.
 The Max component and the Electron apps communication over a local server running on port 3333.

 ## Installation